 Instead, corns can be removed via surgical excision.
 During this procedure, a scalpel is used to make a small incision into the lump and the head of the corn is removed.
 A local anesthetic can be used during this treatment to prevent pain.

 Warts are extremely common (especially among children and teenagers, whose immune systems have not yet built up immunity against HPV), and it is not always possible to prevent them from appearing.
 However, there are things that you can do to reduce your chances of getting a wart.
 For example, avoid biting your fingernails: this creates cuts around the nails, through which HPV can enter the skin.
 Additionally, avoid direct contact with warts, and don’t share towels or washcloths with people who have them.

 If you have a wart yourself, do not touch, scratch, or pick at it, as this will lead to the development of further warts.
 Use a different pumice stone or nail clipper on your wart to that which you use on other areas of your body, as this will prevent a second wart from appearing.

 How can I prevent corns from appearing?

-The best way to prevent corns from appearing is to wear shoes which fit comfortably.
+The best way to prevent corns from appearing is to wear shoes that fit comfortably.
 It is also a good idea to wear thick, comfortable socks, which cushion your feet and prevent the skin from rubbing against the side of the shoe.
 Similarly, you can add insoles or heel pads to your shoes to make them fit better and thus prevent friction.
 Regularly cleaning and moisturizing your feet will also prevent the emergence of corns.

 Ultimately, though warts and corns can look alike, they are two very different types of growth, triggered by different causes and prevented by different means.
-Identifying a lump as either a wart or a corn can help you to know how to prevent it from spreading or to remove it entirely.
-If you are in doubt about whether a skin growth is a wart or a corn, it is always best to have it examined by a dermatologist.
+Identifying a lump as either a wart or corn can help you to know how to prevent it from spreading or remove it entirely.
+If you are in doubt about whether skin growth is a wart or corn, it is always best to have it examined by a dermatologist.